Atle Vårvik: MOT

-Vårvik had the idea to MOT and is MOT’s principal founder and creator.
+Vårvik had the idea to MOT and was MOT’s principal founder and creator.
 He is the main architect behind MOT's philosophy, programmes, culture, concept and brand profile, and the organisations MOT Norway and MOT Foundation.
 Vårvik has been the top leader of MOT in the period 1994-2020.

 MOT is about developing youth's robustness and quality of life, and about strengthening people's awareness and courage – courage to live, courage to care and courage to say no. MOT was founded to prevent crime and social society problems.

 Honors and awards

-In 2015, Vårvik received the Honorary Award from the Norwegian Confederation of Sports for his work with MOT (and Johann Olav Koss for Right to Play).
+In 2015, at Idrettsgallaen, Vårvik received the Honorary Award from the Norwegian Confederation of Sports for his work with MOT (and Johann Olav Koss for Right to Play).
 The Norwegian prime minister proclaimed the jury’s decision:

 The Honorary Award points at role models within top athletics, who use their positions to build good values in society.
 The jury wants to express its admiration for two ideas showing great generosity and two dreams that have grown into something meaningful, both in Norwegian local communities as well as in conflicted and poor areas of the world.
 This year's award goes to two persons who have created something unique – something that makes a difference to many, and of what we all may be proud of.

 In 2014, Vårvik received one of Norway’s greatest leadership and value awards – the Reitan Group’s value award and the title “Årets Ladejarl”.
 The jury’s decision:

 «Atle Vårvik is passionate about a warmer and safer society.
 He has put the life of youth in the centre and built MOT’s philosophy on three values: courage to live, courage to care and courage to say no. As leader for MOT, Atle has contributed to inspire, create awareness and strengthen youth’s robustness.
 Robust youth with courage is useful to the society Atle develops local enthusiasts and ambassadors as commanders to build the brand profile.
 He has involved well known role models from top athletics, art and culture to achieve results.
 MOT, as a brand, shall remind youth that they can think themselves robust and dare to care about themselves and others.

 Atle Vårvik engages in excellent value-based leadership and work, both nationally and internationally.
 He proves with MOT the importance of building strong concepts.
 Atle have had the ability to build a concept that gives people something to believe in.
 As leader he is a cultural architect with unique communication skills, a great philosophy and scent.

 He is skilled at developing people for them to make good decisions, and a role model for inspiration and personal responsibility.
 He has for many years shown the will and energy to implement, that has triggered engagement and prevented indifference far beyond Norway’s borders.
 Atle is a strong identity-builder, culture-builder, director and strategist.
 He is also a merchant in that he has created revenue and kept costs down.”